 The significance of designated Heritage Assets within the Parish must be recognised and given the requisite level of protection.
-Within the Parish there are 20 significant heritage buildings listed by English Heritage, all Grade 2.

-88) Heritage Assets in the Parish have value to both the immediate community and tourism, which in turn affects the health of the rural economy.
-Inappropriate development in close proximity to these heritage assets, or in the wider surroundings or vistas, will undermine the value of the asset to this and future generations because of the nature of its heritage interest and setting.
+82) Heritage assets in the parish have value to both the immediate community and tourism, which in turn affects the health of the rural economy.
+Inappropriate development in close proximity to these heritage assets, or in the wider surroundings or vistas, will undermine the value of the asset for this and future generations because of the nature of its heritage interest and setting.